dbj-data/machine_wide/architecture/design.md

 ## 1.9.
 Do not develop it if it exist

-- if it is free and open source then generaly yes but
+- if it is free and open source then generally yes but
   - that requires time for search and testing
   - sometimes so much time it is more feasible to develop it in house

 ## 1.10.
-Metastate
+VALSTAT

-Wherever and whenever feasible use `metastate` and `valstat` as defined in [P2192R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2192r3.pdf).
+Wherever and whenever feasible use `valstat`, call return protocol.
+It C++ implementation is defined in [P2192R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p2192r3.pdf).

-Defined and used in the "top level" headers, aka "dbj".
+Here, defined and used in the "top level" headers, aka "dbj".

 ## 1.11.
 Primary Objective